horgh/catbox/README.md

-# Summary

-Yet another IRC server!
-I'm creating it because I enjoy working with IRC and I thought it would be good practice.
-I run a small IRC network, and it would be nice to have my own server for it.
+This is yet another IRC server!
+I'm creating it because I enjoy working with IRC and I thought it would be fun and good practice with Go.
+Also, I run a small IRC network, and it would be nice to have my own server for it.
 Right now I use ircd-ratbox.

+I call this server catbox.
+I went with the name for a few reasons: My domain name is summercat.com so I already have a cat reference.
+Cats love boxes.
+And because of another ircd I like a lot is called ratbox!

 The main ideas I plan for it are (in no particular order):

   * Server to server connections (to other instances)
   * Server to server connections (to ircd-ratbox)
-  * Only a small subset of RFC 2812 which I personally think makes sense.
-Only what is critical for a minimal IRC server.
+  * Only a subset of RFC 2812 which I personally think makes sense.
+Only what
+  * is critical for a minimal IRC server.
 As simple as possible.
 If the RFC suggests something I don't like, and I think clients will be compliant, then I'll probably do something else.
 I'll try to track differences.
   * TLS